Skip to content

 Deleting with the CLI

-Deleting through the Upsun dashboard
+Deleting through the Scalingo dashboard

 Every hosting company I've ever worked with has a browser-based dashboard.
 Some are more complex than others, so make sure you poke around and see how your host's dashboard is organized.